simoniz0r/deb2appimage/README.md

 **prerun:**

 ```
+"prerun": [
-"prerun": "curl -sL https://s3.amazonaws.com/parsec-build/package/parsec-linux.deb -o ~/.cache/deb2appimage/debs/parsec-linux.deb",
+    "curl -sL https://s3.amazonaws.com/parsec-build/package/parsec-linux.deb -o ~/.cache/deb2appimage/debs/parsec-linux.deb"
+],
 ```

 Here we download the deb package for parsec using `curl`.
-The `prerun` can only be one command, but a bash script may be used to chain commands if more `prerun` preparation is needed.
+Multiple commands may be used, but complex commands may fail and can to be put in bash script.
 If no `prerun` command is needed (for example, if the source package for the AppImage is in debian's repos), then put `null` as the `prerun`.

 **name:**